 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The lounge fireplace has a living flame effect gas fire.
+There is a marble/slate fireplace inset with a multi fuel stove in the lounge.
+All other fireplaces have been removed with the openings blanked off.

 Internal decorations Visually inspected.
+The internal decoration is to papered and painted finish.

 Cellars Not applicable.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity.
-The electric meter and consumer unit are in the dining room (former kitchen).
+The electric meter and consumer unit are located in the entrance hall.
+It would appear that the electrical installation was last tested on 01/08/2019.

-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas.
-The gas meter is housed in an external box fixed to the front wall.
+Gas Not applicable.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-room.

-Water is assumed to be from the mains supply.

-The kitchen units are fitted with a stainless steel sink.

-There is a three piece semi modern white suite in the shower
+Water is assumed to be from mains supply.
+The kitchen units are fitted an Acrylic sink.
+The stopcock is located below.
+The sanitary fittings are on modern lines and comprise a three piece white suite in the shower room.
+The redundant PVC cold water storage tank remains in the roof void.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The 'Worcester Greenstar 28i Junior Combi Mk III' gas fired boiler is in a cupboard within the dining room (former kitchen), and is vented via a flue that projects through the external wall.
-The boiler provides domestic hot water, and it also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves and there is a room thermostat in the lounge.
-Hot water is supplemented by an electric shower (not tested).
+Space heating and domestic hot water are provided by an oil fired 'Worcester Greenstar Heatslave II 18/25 ErP' combi boiler located in one of the rear outbuildings.
+The radiators are fitted with thermostatic valves.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the public sewer.
+Drainage is assumed to be connected to the main public sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
-In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.
+In the interest of security, no comment is made on the presence or otherwise of a burglar alarm.
 Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
-This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
-It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
-Identification of Japanese Knotweed is best undertaken by a specialist contractor.